SkylineCommunications/SLC-AS-ScriptPerformanceAnalyzer/README.md

 A generic DataMiner Low-Code app to analyze script performance.

 ## Deployment
-To analyze the performance of a script, implement performance logging in the script using the Skyline.DataMiner.Utils.ScriptPerformanceLogger nuget and deploy this package on the DMA.
+To analyze the performance of a script, implement performance logging in the script using the Skyline.DataMiner.Utils.ScriptPerformanceLogger nuget and deploy this Script Performance Analyzer package on the DMA.

 ## Analysis
 Run the script as it would normally be run.

-After the script is finnished, it will generate a metrics file in C:\Skyline_Data\Metrics with a timestamp and the scriptname as filename.
+After the script is finnished, it will generate a metrics file in C:\Skyline_Data\ScriptPerformanceLogger with a timestamp and the scriptname as filename.

 Open the Script Performance Analyzer Low-Code app and select the file that was generated for your script run in the top table.